 For data size efficiency, in Bitcoin, the public key is hashed and encoded into a bech32 address.
 This address commits to the public key, which commits to the private key.
 In a Bitcoin transaction, the output creates a new unspent transaction output which is "locked up" by an address.
 The input of the transaction spends a UTXO by providing a valid signature of the public key that the address committed to.

-Wasabi Wallet does not "store your money", rather it stores your public keys and the encrypted secret that requires a password to decrypt the private keys, it creates addresses for receiving bitcoin, and it signs transactions that spend your bitcoin.
+Wasabi Wallet does not "store your money", rather it stores your public keys and the encrypted secret that requires a password to derive the private keys, it creates addresses for receiving bitcoin, and it signs transactions that spend your bitcoin.

 The problem with address reuse

 Whenever you use the same address to lock up different UTXOs, then all these coins can be spent by anyone who knows the private key.
 This makes it obvious for anyone that this one entity [you] owns all these coins, which is very bad for privacy.
 The first rule of Bitcoin privacy is never reuse addresses!

 This is why Wasabi removes the address from the